ibsaucla/ibsaucla.github.io/README.md

 * index.html which is the main page for the website
 * board.html which is the board page
-* gallery.html which is the gallery page (coming soon)
+* gallery.html which is the gallery page
 * register.html which is the member registration page (coming soon)
 * login.html which is the member login page (coming soon)
 * comingsoon.html which is the page used for coming soon pages (temporary)